- How to Donate your Car and Get a Tax Deduction?

-How to avoid being scammed when donating your car
+How to avoid being scammed when donating your car?

-“We recommend that donors look for human service charities where they live and contact them directly to see if they can take their car donation,” says Sandra Miniutti, a vice president at Charity Navigator, a non-profit organization that helps people vet donation seekers.
+“We recommend that donors look for human service charities where they live and contact them directly to see if they can take their car donation,” says Sandra Miniutti, former vice president at Charity Navigator, a nonprofit organization that helps people vet donation seekers.